Макроглобулінемія

 • Sometimes a lymph node biopsy

 Macroglobulinemia is suspected in patients with symptoms of hyperviscosity or other typical symptoms, particularly if anemia is present.
-However, it is often diagnosed incidentally when protein electrophoresis reveals an M-protein that proves to be IgM by immunofixation.
+However, it is often diagnosed incidentally when protein electrophoresis reveals an M-protein that immunofixation proves is IgM.

 Laboratory evaluation includes tests used to evaluate plasma cell disorders (see Multiple Myeloma) as well as measurement of cryoglobulins, rheumatoid factor, and cold agglutinins; coagulation studies; and a direct antiglobulin (Coombs) test.

-Moderate normocytic, normochromic anemia, marked rouleau formation, and a very high erythrocyte sedimentation rate (ESR) may occur.
+Moderate normocytic normochromic anemia, marked rouleau formation (clusters of 3 to 12 red blood cells that occur in stacks), and a very high erythrocyte sedimentation rate (ESR) may occur.
 Leukopenia, relative lymphocytosis, and thrombocytopenia are occasionally found.
 Cryoglobulins, rheumatoid factor, or cold agglutinins may be present.
 If cold agglutinins are present, the direct Coombs test usually is positive.
 Various coagulation and platelet function abnormalities may occur.
 Results of routine blood studies may be spurious if cold agglutinins, cryoglobulinemia, or marked hyperviscosity is present.
-Normal immunoglobulins are decreased in half of the patients.
+Normal immunoglobulins are decreased in one-half of the patients.

 Immunofixation electrophoresis of concentrated urine frequently shows a monoclonal light chain (more often kappa [κ]), but gross Bence Jones proteinuria is unusual.